VinayM1/Fake-News-Detector-Streamlit-App/README.md

 Model Limitations Disclaimer: A clear and prominent note explaining that the model classifies based on learned linguistic patterns, not real-time factual knowledge, setting appropriate user expectations.

-How It Works: The Machine Learning Pipeline Explained The Fake News Detector operates through a series of well-defined and robust Machine Learning steps:
+How It Works: The Machine Learning Pipeline Explained 🧠 The Fake News Detector operates through a series of well-defined and robust Machine Learning steps:

-1. Data Acquisition & Preparation
+1. Data Acquisition & Preparation 📊
 The model is rigorously trained on a substantial dataset composed of both genuine (True.csv) and fabricated (Fake.csv) news articles.
 This dataset serves as the foundational knowledge base from which the model learns to identify distinguishing patterns.

-2. Text Preprocessing (The Cleaning Crew)
+2. Text Preprocessing (The Cleaning Crew) 🧹
-Raw textual data is inherently noisy and inconsistent.
-Before feeding it to the model, the text undergoes a meticulous cleaning and standardization process:
+Raw textual data is inherently messy and inconsistent.
+Before feeding it to the model, the text undergoes meticulous cleaning and standardization process:

 Lowercasing: All characters are converted to lowercase to ensure consistency (e.g., "The" and "the" are treated identically).